***You can now request your LEARN site for Fall 2023 Courses.***

 - Sign in with your WatIAM credentials.

-- If you require assistance, Jason Thompson would be happy to help.
+- If you require assistance, email@example.com would be happy to help.

 If you want to copy course materials from a previous term into another course in LEARN...

-- Instructors can do this themselves by following the instructions for Copying content from another course
+- Instructors can copy content themselves from another LEARN site (if they are Instructor in that previous course) by following the instructions for Copying content from another course

-- Or contact your Faculty Liaison: Science, Jason Thompson (email@example.com) or the LEARN Help team (firstname.lastname@example.org).
+- Or contact the LEARN Help team (firstname.lastname@example.org) or your Faculty Liaison: Science, Jason Thompson (email@example.com)

 Instructors can add TAs to their LEARN course themselves by following the online instructions for Adding your TAs to your course.